CNN Poll: 42% approve of Trump, highest in 11 months

 There are party and gender divides on both questions.
 Women are more apt than men to say they believe the women claiming affairs (70% to 54%) and that holds even among those who are Republicans or lean toward the Republican party (45% of women who consider themselves GOP or lean that way say they believe the women compared with just 25% of GOP and GOP-leaning men).
 Democrats are far more apt than Republicans to say the women should be free from their NDAs (78% among Democrats, 49% among independents and 25% among Republicans say so), and while women break in favor of allowing the women to discuss their relationships (59% say they should be free to discuss them, 34% say that the agreements should remain in place), men tilt the opposite way (48% say the agreements should hold and 43% say that they should be free to discuss their relationships).

 On the President's character, Trump has made some improvements since November lows on a range of attributes, but most remain in negative territory.
 Majorities say he cannot bring the kind of change the country needs (52%) and that he won't unite the country (60%).
-About six in 10 say they don't see him as honest and trustworthy (59%), that they are not proud to have him as president (59%), and that he does not respect the rule of low (58%).
+About six in 10 say they don't see him as honest and trustworthy (59%), that they are not proud to have him as president (59%), and that he does not respect the rule of law (58%).
 Most also say Trump does not care about people like them (56%).

 Perceptions of Trump as someone who can manage the government effectively are roughly unchanged since last summer, but at just 40%, that's 10 points below the 50% who said so just after the election in 2016.